 BREEAM can guide you on your journey to achieving circularity:

 Our standards will always cover a wide scope of asset related carbon emissions including operational energy, embodied carbon, operational water, construction activities and more.
 BREEAM standards are designed to focus on tackling energy and carbon emissions more than any other sustainability issue.

-By encouraging abundant and renewable resources
+By encouraging renewable resources

 BREEAM assesses embodied carbon and, in so doing, encourages the construction of assets with lower embodied carbon and lower whole life carbon.
 Looking forward, BREEAM intends to combine operational and embodied carbon credits into a dedicated carbon category, meaning that embodied carbon is fully accounted for in BREEAM.

 A pathway approach for the construction and real estate sector is rapidly gaining traction.
 Compared with achieving net zero carbon now, carbon pathways are often a more practical approach because the cost and activity of decarbonising is spread over several years, and external effects such as grid decarbonisation can be factored in.
 BREEAM can support the creation and implementation of net zero pathways.

 By ensuring responsible sourcing